Russian energy still reaching UK ports, shipping data shows | Headlines

 Britain on Tuesday banned from its ports all ships that are Russian owned, operated, controlled, chartered, registered or flagged.
 It later said, however, that Russia could still send oil and gas to Britain because the sanction was focused on the vessel, not its cargo.
 Refinitiv Eikon shipping data on Friday showed that the Seacod oil tanker had docked in Liverpool after picking up an oil cargo from Primorsk in Russia while the Pearl LNG was moored at the Dragon LNG terminal in Wales.

 Analysis from data intelligence firm ICIS showed that the Pearl LNG had picked up a cargo of Russian LNG via a ship-to-ship transfer with the Yamal LNG-operated vessel Christophe de Margerie in France in mid-February.
-The Seacod's manager German Tanker Shipping, Pearl LNG's Greece-based manager TMS Cardiff Gas and the controlling shareholder in Yamal LNG did not immediately respond to requests for comment on Friday.
+The Pearl LNG's Greece-based manager TMS Cardiff Gas and the controlling shareholder in Yamal LNG did not immediately respond to requests for comment on Friday.

+A spokesperson for the Seacod's manager, German Tanker Shipping, confirmed the vessel was discharging a Russian cargo at the Tranmere oil terminal in Liverpool.
+"Because of our high dependency in Europe on Russian energy exports, these exports are excluded from the sanctions against Russia," the spokesperson said.

 Two other vessels, the Fedor Likte and the Boris Vilkitsky, are now signalling their status as awaiting new orders from their owners.
 The first had previously been signalling for the Isle of Grain.
 The Boris Vilkitsky had not, but Unison said its workers had expected the vessel to dock there.
 Unison head of energy Matt Lay said the workers' intervention appeared to have succeeded in turning the ships away but the British shipping sanctions would be a "hollow gesture" if the UK did not also ban Russian cargoes.